Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Problem Formulation

 \subsection{Notation and Setup}

-Let each data sample be a tuple $(x, t, y)$, where: \begin{itemize} \item $x \in \mathcal{X}$ denotes imaging data (e.g., MRI, CT, histopathology etc.), \item $t \in \mathcal{T}$ represents complementary structured information such as electronic health records (EHR) or clinical metadata, \item $y \in \mathcal{Y}$ is the clinical label, which may be categorical (diagnosis) or continuous (severity score). \end{itemize}
+Every data sample is represented as a tuple $(x, t, y)$, where $x \in \mathcal{X}$ represents imaging data (such as MRI, CT, or histopathology), $t \in \mathcal{T}$ represents related structured clinical information (such as electronic health records (EHRs) or metadata), and $y \in \mathcal{Y}$ represents the clinical outcome of interest, which can be continuous (such as a severity score) or categorical (such as a diagnosis).